 In addition to offering different perspectives on a zone's data, contexts allow two or more agents to register as a provider of the same object type within a zone.
 This may lead to future solutions built around contexts; for example, to better define how systems that publish similar objects cooperate in the same zone (e.g. student information systems and special education packages).

 Contexts also make it easier to apply a different set of business rules to different audiences.
-Unlike zones, which can be named and assembled in a variety of ways at the discretion of system integrators, contexts are to be treated as a part of the specification.
+Unlike zones, which can be named and assembled in a variety of ways at the discretion of system integrators, contexts are included in this specification.
 The SIF Association sanctions contexts and provides documentation that defines each context's purpose and any associated message choreographies and business rules for it.
 Contexts defined by the SIF Association have context names that begin with SIF_ and the default context for a zone is named SIF_Default.
 It is RECOMMENDED that all ZIS implementations support the SIF Association-defined contexts as they are introduced; support for user-defined contexts is strictly implementation dependent, and agents are discouraged from relying on ad hoc or user-defined contexts.

 3.2.3 Infrastructure and Messaging

+Figure 2: Pub/Sub & Request/Response Messaging Paradigms

 Agents share data in a Zone via two models, the Publish/Subscribe model and the Request/Response model.
 Agents publish data changes of interest to subscribers by sending a SIF_Event message to the ZIS.
 Agents can also request or query data from other agents in a Zone by sending a SIF_Request message to an Agent, eventually being sent one or more SIF_Response messages in return.
 This exchange of messages over a SIF-defined transport layer, SIF HTTPS or SIF HTTP, is the primary feature that defines the SIF Infrastructure.

+Figure 3: SIF_Message Structure

 Every message exchanged over this infrastructure is wrapped inside a SIF_Message and contains a SIF_Header element that specifies the source of the message and optional security, destination and context information.
 In addition to the messages exchanged between Agents via the ZIS, the SIF Infrastructure defines a number of messages that are exchanged between Agent and ZIS, and between ZIS and Push-mode Agent—these serve primarily to register various Agent settings at the ZIS and to support the exchange of messages between Agents.

 3.2.4 Data Provision: A Request/Response Model

+Routing

 When an application (the Requester) wants to gather data from a specific data object, a SIF_Request message is sent to ZIS.
 The application may direct this request to a given Responder by specifying an Agent Id in the SIF_DestinationId element of SIF_Header.
 In most cases, however, the SIF_DestinationId element is omitted in which case the ZIS routes the request to the default responder, or Provider, for the data object of interest.
 Agents register as Providers with the ZIS using either the SIF_Provision or SIF_Provide message.

 There is a single Provider per object per context per zone.
 There may be multiple Responders for a given object in a zone context.

+Access Control System

 In order to maintain control over what data is exchanged over the zone and who exchanges it, the ZIS must provide an access control system that limits who can provide, request, and respond to requests for which data objects.
 The access control system must maintain policies for each registered application.